Ren0k/Project-Atmospheric-Drag/README.md

 ![Example 2](https://github.com/Ren0k/Project-Atmospheric-Drag/blob/main/Images/Example%202.jpg)

 The same fuel tank as in example 1 is falling down towards Kerbin.
 In addition, a smaller Mk0 fuel tank is added to the front section of the Mk1 fuel tank.
 Also, the craft has an AoA of about 20 degrees up to the relative airflow.
-Note that there are some internal parts so ignore the total drag/lift values etc.
+There are some internal gyros that produce drag, we ignore them for now, and only look at drag values of the 2 fuel tanks.
-How do we get the drag on the vessel now?
+So how do we get the drag on the 2 fuel tanks?

 We follow the exact same steps as in example 1, but a few addition before starting with transformations.